stepin105302/Calculator/documentation/documentation_main.md

-@mainpage Prime Number Program by Neeraja
+@mainpage Calculator Program by Neeraja

-This C program checks whether a number is prime or not
+This C program calculates the sum and difference of two integer values

 @page Details
 **Author:** Neeraja